crawlem/balloons-inc/src/documents/privacy.html.md

 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.

-Unfortunately, the transmission of information via the internet is not completely secure.
+Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 ### Uses made of this information